 In addition to the 7 regular steps, a unit may have one specialist step.
 The specialist step represents a smaller specialized unit attached to a major formation – it is there to illustrate the combined arms nature of combat on the Eastern Front.

 At the beginning of turn, each unit is given full movement points (MPs) equal to “Normal Movement”.
 Unit spends MPs to move, with the cost depending on terrain and weather.
 A unit can make multiple moves during a turn, as long as it has MPs left.

 Units also get one action point (AP).
 The AP can be used to attack an enemy unit; or converted into additional MPs.

 Unit experience can range from green to elite.
 We use the experience level to simulate the really quite different behaviour these formations exhibited on the battlefield.
-Green units are prone to cases of panzer fright for example.
+Green units are prone to cases of panzer fright for example (credit will).
 On the other hand, elite units hold up quite well, even when surrounded and out of supply – at least for a while.

 Combat, Supply etc.

 More about these in future posts.
 As a teaser… armor will get you a long way in open terrain.
 Being out of supply is not good, and the effects of this really kick in after a couple of turns.
 As a result, this game sort of does feel like the East Front, with both sides constantly at each others throats, looking to form a kessel or break out of one.